 Category: 1960s, 1970s, LA Locations, Playboy, PMOM Tagged: 1960sPlayboy, 1969, Avenue Magazine, Bob Sanders, Edmonton Canada, Edmonton Journal, Hugh Hefner, Michael Hingston, Nick Lees, Paige Young, Peter Gowland, Playboy Clubs, Playboy History, Playboy Playmate, TVGuide, Victor Lownes, Vintage Playboy Playmate

 Posted on August 5, 2020

-Paige would live only 6 more months after this article appeared.
+Hard to believe Paige had only 6 more months to live after this article appeared.

 I e-mailed with Beverley Jackson who is pictured to the left of Mrs. Louis-Dreyfuss above.
 Jackson was the new society writer for the Santa Barbara paper at that time.
 She remembered Desmond but not Paige.

 She wrote that Desmond “was always very discreet in these matters.”